All the time that I had been enjoying Mexico City, I was also looking forward to a little trip-within-a-trip: Teotihuacan.

 The station will probably be very busy, but don’t worry about it.
 You’ll want to go to Sala 8, and there should be signs that say “Piramides.”
 The staff I spoke to did speak some English.
 You can buy an Ida (one-way) ticket by itself, or go ahead and get a Vuelta (return ticket) as well.
 I opted to get a round-trip ticket, and that total came to 104 pesos, which is like $5.20.
 It’s really nothing at all to get all the way out there and back.

 They directed me to the bus lanes outside, and I spoke with an attendant to make sure I was at the right bus (these guys may not speak the best English, so be sure that the attendants at the desk tell you where to be).
-I waited in line with a diverse array of Mexicans, some dressed their best, others carrying their belongings in black trash bags (a common sight there).
+I waited in line with a diverse array of Mexicans, some dressed their best, others carrying their belongings in black trash bags.
 There was only one other couple who were conspicuously tourists.

 The bus was a pretty normal-looking coach, similar to a lot of the Mexican tour buses I would see on the highways back home.
 The seats were comfortable, the windows tinted, and there was air conditioning.
 Pretty good for five bucks!